Denver Police Museum

-- Important information, including news updates and upcoming events, were not on the landing page.
-This made it harder for website visitors to discover the events or information they might be interested in and increase the bounce rate as a result.
+- Important information, including news updates and upcoming events, was not on the landing page.
+This made it harder for website visitors to discover the events or information they might be interested in and increased the bounce rate as a result.

 - There are many attractions and other museums in Denver for people to visit, so the website needed to stand out and encourage website visitors to see what they have to offer.

-- Memberships options for certain price points were needed, requiring any money given to the museum online shows if it were a donation or for a membership.
+- Membership options for certain price points were needed, requiring any money given to the museum online shows if it were a donation or for membership.